soluhealth/emmtyper/paper.md

 Prior use of emmtyper (Lacey).

 Statement of need: what it provides: support for transition to genomics.
+Validated tool.